This is part 4 of 4 of the Blogging For Beginners series.

 Shareaholic is a social media plugin.
 You can see it at work if you scroll to the end of this blog post.
 I’ve also included a little screenshot so that you can see how it looks like.

 I love it and use it because it comes with a cute “sharing is caring” prompt that I personally like – friendly and cute!
+Update: I now use Social Warfare, which is much easier to use without slowing down my site.

 I love Upprev so much.
 It reduces my bounce rate like crazy.
 What it does is to recommend good posts for my reader and feeds them more value.
 It appears on the bottom right hand of my blog.